juacas/honor_x3/README.md

-# Honor X3 Router Integration in Home Assistant
+# Honor Router 3/X3  Integration in Home Assistant
-Component to integrate the Huawei Honor X3 router (tested on model Honor X3 Pro).
+Component to integrate the Huawei Honor X3 and Honor Router 3 (tested on model Honor X3 Pro and Honor Router 3).

 ## Features
 - Publish the honor_x3.reboot service to reboot the router.